dnobrega/DNS/docs/about.md

-# Daniel Nóbrega-Siverio
+# DNS

+This is the documentation to the github repository **DNS** developed by Daniel Nóbrega Siverio.
+The aim of this repository and documentation is to providing guidance to people interested in the installation and configuration of different software like the Bifrost code, IDL packages, among others.

 ## About me

-Postdoctoral researcher at Rosseland Centre for Solar Physics (RoCS) since the 1st of Agust 2018.
+I am a Postdoctoral researcher at Rosseland Centre for Solar Physics (RoCS) since the 1st of Agust 2018.

-## Papers
+### Papers

 12 papers in refereed journals.
 164 citations.
 H-index: 7.
 Updated by 2020-11-06 [(ADS)](https://ui.adsabs.harvard.edu/search/filter_property_fq_property=AND&filter_property_fq_property=property%3A%22refereed%22&fq=%7B!type%3Daqp%20v%3D%24fq_database%7D&fq=%7B!type%3Daqp%20v%3D%24fq_property%7D&fq_database=database%3A%20astronomy&fq_property=(property%3A%22refereed%22)&q=author%3A(%22nobrega-siverio%22)&sort=date%20desc%2C%20bibcode%20desc&p=0).